gocode1702/headless-gatsby-multilang/README.md

 <br />

-## 4. Language switcher
+## 5. Language switcher

 The language switcher works out-of-the-box and needs no futher configuration.
 As long as you follow the presentation below each related field on DatoCMS, there won't be issues.

-Just to make sure, let's make a recap:
+Just to make sure:

-- A post/page slug cannot be shorter than 3 characters
 - For any generated page, the `reference` field should always be exported to the `pageContext` object.
 - The `reference` field value must be equal to the value assigned to the `slug` of your main language
 - In case any of your page/post has the same slug for different locales, you should never set the slug field as non-localizable.